MarianoMolina/project_alice/README.md

 ## License

-[Specify the license under which the project is released]
+This source code is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.

 ## Contact

-For support or inquiries, please [provide contact information or links].
+For support or inquiries, please contact mampy3000@gmail.com